dedoussis/asynction/README.md

 1. Payload validation
 2. Increase JSON Schema reference resolution test coverage.
 Allow refs to be used with other keys.
 Merge upon ref resolution.
 3. Authentication
+4. How does json and message unnamed events behave if not defined in spec.
+Do they need definition?

+## Limitations
+1. How can the spec express event handler return types (that are to be passed as args to the client callbacks)